kavinkumar999/ember-productivity/README.md

 # Ember Productivity

-This extension provides a collection of Ember JS and Handlebars snippets for the [Visual Studio Code][code] editor.
-It also supports easy switching between related Ember files and layouts.
+This extension enhances your workflow with easy switching between related Ember files and layouts in [Visual Studio Code](https://code.visualstudio.com/).
+It also includes a collection of Ember JS and Handlebars snippets to streamline your development process.

 ## Switch Related Files